apalbright/thelittledataset/content/post/2015-03-30_the-rise-of-the-new-kind-of-cabbie-a-comparison-of-uber-and-taxi-drivers.md

 - Looking at the racial breakdowns for NYC would be particularly interesting since the NYC breakdown is likely very different from that of cabbies throughout the rest of the country (this data is not available in the Taxicab Fact Book)
 - Compare characteristics by ride-sharing service: Uber, Lyft, and Sidecar
 - Investigate distribution of types of cars driven by Uber, Lyft, and Sidecar (Toyota, Honda, etc.)

+[^1]: Or maybe I just felt emotional because only children can be desperate for friendship, even when it’s friendship with a notebook.

+[^2]: From here on, when I discuss taxis I am also implicitly including chauffeurs.
+If you'd like to learn more about the source of the data and the collection methodology, refer directly to the [paper](https://irs.princeton.edu/sites/irs/files/An%20Analysis%20of%20the%20Labor%20Market%20for%20Uber%E2%80%99s%20Driver-Partners%20in%20the%20United%20States%20587.pdf).

+[^3]: I would be curious to compare the racial breakdown of Uber's drivers to that of Lyft and Sidecar's drivers as I suspect the other two might not have populations that are as white (simply based on my own small and insufficient sample size).

+[^4]: This data is only looking at hours worked for uberX drivers in October 2014.

+[^5]: Both updated 7-27-17.